rphln/Swordsong/mechanics.md

 ## Defeat

-  - A player whose all characters they control are fainted will lose the match.
+A set of conditions may be assigned to each player at the start of a match; failing any of them will cause that player to be defeated.
+A player may also choose to forfeit the match at any time.

-  - A player will lose the match upon trying to draw from an empty deck.
+  - “At least one character must remain.”

-  - A player can also choose to forfeit the match at any time.
+  - “At least one outpost must remain.”

 ## Modifiers